microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 Pre-built packages of ONNX Runtime([`onnxruntime-android`](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android)) with XNNPACK EP for Android are published on Maven.
 See [here](../install/index.md#install-on-android) for installation instructions.

-Pre-built packages of ONNX Runtime with XNNPACK EP for iOS is not ready.
+Pre-built binaries of ONNX Runtime with XNNPACK EP for iOS are published to CocoaPods.
+See [here](../install/index.md#install-on-ios) for installation instructions.

 ## Build